beechfuzz/e2guardian-docker/README.md

  - SSL MITM

  ###  Important Directories/Files
+ All E2Guardian files are contained within the `/app` directory in the container.
+This makes managing it very simple.
 Path | Description |
 --|--|
 /app/  | Contains all files and directories for E2Guardian  |
-/app/config/| Contains all E2Guardian configuration files and lists /app/config/e2guardian.conf| This is your main E2Guardian configuration file /app/config/examplef1.story| Storyboard file for the default filtergroup /app/config/e2guardianf1.confg|Config file for the default filtergroup /app/config/lists/|Contains all of the E2Guardian lists
+/app/config/| Contains all E2Guardian configuration files and lists /app/config/e2guardian.conf| Main E2Guardian configuration file
+/app/config/examplef1.story| Storyboard file for the default filtergroup /app/config/e2guardianf1.confg|Config file for the default filtergroup /app/config/lists/|Contains all of the E2Guardian lists